jinverar/Penetration-Testing-Scripts/README.md

 # Penetration-Testing-Scripts
 My recon and vuln scripts

 These files are ment to work with juypter notebook.
+The idea is to import them into juypter and then duplicate the notebooks when you select a target.
+Juypter can also import and read other files such as .csv or xml.
+The idea is to start importing scans and figure out how to parse them with juypter later on.

 # requirements